greensopinion/greensopinion.github.io/_posts/2016-05-15-eclipse-for-android-development.md

     $ ../gradlew eclipse

-Within a couple of minutes I had the Java imports organized and compiler warnings gone, was refactoring in anger and was writing unit tests with one of my favourite Eclipse plug-ins, [MoreUnit](https://marketplace.eclipse.org/content/moreunit).
+Within a couple of minutes I had the Java imports organized and compiler warnings gone, was refactoring in anger and writing unit tests with one of my favourite Eclipse plug-ins, [MoreUnit](https://marketplace.eclipse.org/content/moreunit).